-AGENCY FOCUS PARTNERSHIPS & COLLABORATION SDG IMPACT IMO - International Maritime Organisation Several GEF-UNDP-IMO partnerships including: Global Maritime Energy Efficiency Partnerships project.
-Global Industry Alliance for Maritime Energy Efficiency.
-Globallast Partnerships Project and the Global Industry Alliance for marine biosecurity; GEF-UNDP-IMO GloFouling Project; 9, 14 IOM - International Organisation for Migration Task Team on UN Strategic Approach on Climate Change, the Task Force on Displacement of the UNFCCC WIM, The Platform on Disaster Displacement (PDD), Human Mobility Advisory Group to the UNFCCC and bilateral partnerships with UNCCD, UNEP, Climate Vulnerable Forum among others.
-1,2, 6, 7, 10, 11, 12, 13 ITU - International Telecommunication Union 3 Global e-Sustainability Initiative and the ITU/UNESCO Broadband Commission for Sustainable Development.
-12 OCHA - Office for the Coordination of Humanitarian Affairs The UN Environment/OCHA Joint Unit, a partnership that pairs the environmental expertise UNEP and the humanitarian response network coordinated by the OCHA, 14, 15, 16, 17 OHCHR - The UN Office of the High Commissioner for Human Rights OHCHR works informally with a variety of partners on climate change and environmental issues, these include UNEP, UNFCCC, UNHCR, WHO, etc. 14, 15, 16, 17 Ozone Secretariat - UN Environment Cooperation with a number of Conventions and Organisations such as UNFCCC, BRS, the Green Customs Initiative, the World Bank, IPCC, IPPC, ICAO, FAO, UNIDO, UNDP, UN Environment Programme, World Trade Organisation (WTO), WMO, WCO, WHO, Interpol, IMO, UN Office of Legal Affairs, NASA and NOAA of USA, Standard Committees and Organisations.
-9, 13, 17 UN Environment Global Mercury Partnership with more than 100 partners from IGOs, NGOs and private sector.
+AGENCY FOCUS PARTNERSHIPS AND COLLABORATION SDG IMPACT ITU - International Telecommunication Union ₹ Global e-Sustainability Initiative and the ITU/UNESCO Broadband Commission for Sustainable Development.
+United for Smart Sustainable Cities (U4SSC) initiative, a UN initiative supported by 16 UN agencies and programmes such as: CBD, ECLAC, FAO, ITU, UNDP, UNECA, UNECE, UNESCO, UN Environment, UNEP-FI, UNFCCC, UN-Habitat, UNIDO, UNU-EGOV, UN-Women and WMO.
+U4SSC advocates for public policy to encourage the use of ICTs to facilitate and ease the transition to smart sustainable cities.
+ITU and UNECE provides secretariat support for this initiative.
+Through the Connect 2020 Agenda for Global Telecommunication/ICT Development (Connect 2020 Agenda), ITU Member States have committed to work towards a shared vision of "an information society, empowered by the interconnected world, where telecommunication/ICT enables and accelerates socially, economically and environmentally sustainable growth and development for everyone".
+ITU, in cooperation with UNU and the Solid Waste Association (ISWA), have joined forces to form the Global e-waste Statistics Partnership.
+The Global Partnership on E-waste Statistics aims at improving and collecting worldwide e-waste statistics, and to publish these in the 2018 global e-waste monitor as well as raising awareness on the importance of tracking e-waste, and deliver capacity building workshops.
+11, 12, 13 OCHA- Office for the Coordination of Humanitarian Affairs 69 The UN Environment/OCHA Joint Unit, a partnership that pairs the environmental expertise UNEP and the humanitarian response network coordinated by the OCHA, 14, 15, 16, 17 OHCHR - The UN Office of the High Commissioner for Human Rights OHCHR works informally with a variety of partners on climate change and environmental issues, these include UNEP, UNFCCC, UNHCR, WHO, etc. OHCHR works on promoting a rights-based approach to all of the SDGS 1 - 17 1-17 Ozone Secretariat- UN Environment 69 Cooperation with a number of Conventions and Organisations such as UNFCCC, BRS, the Green Customs Initiative, the World Bank, IPCC, IPPC, ICAO, FAO, UNIDO, UNDP, UN Environment Programme, World Trade Organisation (WTO), WMO, WCO, WHO, Interpol, IMO, UN Office of Legal Affairs, NASA and NOAA of USA, Standard Committees and Organisations.
+9, 13, 17 UN Environment ₹ Global Mercury Partnership with 100+ partners from IGOs, NGOs and private sector.
 UNEP Global Partnership on Waste Management with the International Environmental Technology Centre and The International Solid Waste Association.
 The Wild for Life Campaign (UNDP, UNODC, CITES, multi-stakeholder).
 UN Water, UN Oceans.
 The Global Universities Partnership on Environment and Sustainability is a UN Environment-led network of over 820 universities around the world committed to promoting education for sustainable development.
 UN Environment/OCHA Joint Environment Unit.
-UNDP - UN Environment Poverty Environment Initiative (2005-2017) and new poverty environment mainstreaming programme (2018-2022).
+UNDP-UN Environment Poverty Environment Initiative (2005-2017) and new poverty environment mainstreaming programme (2018-2022).
 Cooperation with UN Women to strengthen gender, equality and environment.
-UN Women On energy UN Women partners with UN Environment; On sustainable agriculture UN Women partners with WFP, FAO and IFAD.
+2, 3, 4, 6, 7, 11, 12, 13, 14, 15, 16, 17 UN Women 69 On energy UN Women partners with UN Environment; On sustainable agriculture UN Women partners with WFP, FAO and IFAD.
 Gender Equality Award granted by the SEED Initiative.
-2, 5, 7 UNCCD - United Nations Convention to Combat Desertification UNCCD's national target setting exercise for the land degradation neutrality, supported by the GEF and Member States.
+2, 5, 7 UNCCD - United Nations Convention to Combat Desertification 6 % UNCCD's national target setting exercise for the land degradation neutrality, supported by the GEF and Member States.
 14